ferniiz/ferniiz/README.md

-hi. im fern i hide freely you can int unless i have dni/dniuf ty.
+hi. im fern i hide freely you can int unless i have dni/dniuf. i don't like strangers being near unless they're friends of my friends.
+Please respect my space and ill do the same ty.